Db0t16o1/IntelligentHomeAutomization/README.md

 # IntelligentHomeAutomization
-This contains our implementation of programming
+This contains our implementation of applications to make legacy homes smart and intelligent.